cmmarcondes/webpackpokedex/README.md

 ### Quick-install

 Before we start, be sure you have installed Node and Git on your pc, if you havent, you can download node by clicking <a href="https://nodejs.org/en/">here</a> and Git clicking <a href="https://git-scm.com">here</a>.
-<i>quick note: would be great if you have <a href="https://code.visualstudio.com/">VsCode</a> installed too, its a great tool that will help you a lot<i>
+<i>quick note: would be great if you have <a href="https://code.visualstudio.com/">VsCode</a> installed too, its a great tool that will help you a lot</i>

 🎲 First thing: open your command-line and navigate to the folder you wanna clone the repo